White House Correspondents' Association: Dinner criticisms

 The WHCD has been increasingly criticized as an example of the coziness between the White House press corps and the administration.
 The dinner has typically included a skit, either live or videotaped, by the sitting U.S. president in which he mocks himself, for the amusement of the press corps.
 The press corps, in turn, hobnobs with administration officials, even those who are unpopular and are not regularly cooperative with the press.
 Increasing scrutiny by bloggers has contributed to added public focus on this friendliness.

 After the 2007 dinner, New York Times columnist Frank Rich implied that the Times would no longer participate in the dinners.
 Rich wrote that the dinner had become "a crystallization of the press's failures in the post-9/11 era" because it "illustrates how easily a propaganda-driven White House can enlist the Washington news media in its shows".

 Other criticism has focused on the amount of money actually raised for scholarships, which has decreased over the past few years.

 The dinners have drawn increasing public attention, and the guest list grows "more Hollywood".
 The attention given to the guest list and entertainers often overshadows the intended purpose of the dinner, which is to "acknowledge award-winners, present scholarships, and give the press and the president an evening of friendly appreciation".
 This has led to an atmosphere of coming to the event only to "see and be seen".
 This usually takes place at pre-dinner receptions and post-dinner parties hosted by various media organizations, which are often a bigger draw and can be more exclusive than the dinners themselves.

 The public airings of the controversies around the dinner from the mid-2000s onward gradually focused concern about the nature of the event.
 While interest in the event from entertainers, journalists, and political figures was high during the Obama administration, by the period of the Trump administration, interest gradually slowed in attending, especially after President Trump announced he would not attend, nor his staff.
 Business related to the weekend event slowed considerably, including at hotels, high-end restaurants, salons, caterers, and limo companies.
 During the Trump administration, some media companies stopped hosting parties, while other of the roughly 25 events held during the three-day period gained more prominence as signs of social status.

 By 2019, the dinner and associated parties had returned somewhat to their previous nature as networking and media functions, with packed houses of media industry employees and Washington political figures.

-After the April 30, 2022 dinner, where comedian Trevor Noah joked it would be "the nation’s most distinguished superspreader event," several attendees including Secretary of State Antony Blinken tested positive for COVID-19.
-No cases of serious illness were reported as a result of the dinner.
+After the April 30, 2022, dinner, several attendees, including Secretary of State Antony Blinken tested positive for COVID-19.
+However, no cases of serious illness were reported as a result of the dinner.